Social Media

 Info for devotees: Offerings can be your own or prepared by the Tank Road temple

 Head shaving is one of the important Thaipusam rituals and a symbol of purification.
 Devotees often shave their heads as an offering to Lord Murugan, and take a ritual bath before proceeding to the temple.
-Head shaving is often pre-booked at the temple.
+Head shaving is done at the temple.

 Please do note that if you are heading down to check out this amazing Thaipusam spiritual festival please do observe and take photos from a distance and with respect for the devotees.